VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

+### 04-11
+    Install dependencies for react native papper:
+    npm i react-native-paper

 ### 04-10
-    TO use rss, install dependency:
+    To use rss, install dependency:
     npm install rss-parser (not used)
     npm i fast-xml-parser
     npm install dayjs --save